sergejsha/comachine/README.md

 # Comachine
-Finite-State Machine with Kotlin coroutines
+Finite-State Machine for Kotlin coroutines (multiplatform).

 The project is in early experimental stage, changes to the API are still possible.